 You cannot just blindly try different things and expect them to work.
 You might get lucky a few times and gain some traffic, but without a clear strategy, you will have a hard time.

 If you’re looking to start providing digital marketing services to businesses, a suitable route is to explore all the domains and see which one attracts you more.
 Maybe you have a knack for writing and that can make email and content marketing very easy for you.
+Or, perhaps you have an expansive network that will help you with affiliate marketing.
 You could instead be a more strategic person and offer better services through SEO findings and web analytics.

 If you’d like to dive deeper into specific categories, we’ve rounded up some good content for you to read: